2025 Clean Energy Credit Opportunities

 Go Solar NOW and buy an EV YESTERDAY (or before September 30th).

 The Biden administration’s Inflation Reduction Act (IRA) funded climate change mitigation projects for citizens and companies to scale future-oriented technologies across our energy system.
-The Trump administration's One Big Beautiful Bill Act (OBBBA) passed in July eliminated energy credits five years ahead of their 2030 expiration date and has obliterated America’s attempt to scale our decarbonization efforts.
+The Trump administration's One Big Beautiful Bill Act (OBBBA) passed in July eliminated energy credits five years ahead of their 2030 expiration date and has obliterated America’s policy attempt to scale our decarbonization efforts.
 Compared to the catastrophic theft of our social safety net (food, childcare, and housing for moms and kids, healthcare for rural communities and elders, housing access during a houselessness crisis, support for student loans) we’re mad/sad that our Clean Energy Credits will now expire in phases.
 Thankfully we can still take personal action!

 Check out the NYTimes How Can I get Clean Energy Tax Breaks Before They Vanish? for all the background and details on rebates and Home Energy updates.

-Buying or Leasing an Electric Vehicle
+Buy or LeasE an Electric Vehicle

 The Federal Clean Vehicle tax credit is ending on September 30, 2025.
 Run, don’t walk to the nearest tax credit-wielding dealership!
 The federal tax credit is worth $7,500 for new vehicles and $4,000 for used vehicles.
 Take a look at PlugStar’s dealership search in your area for participating dealers: